 Find and read the terms of service.
-Some apps require permission from parents/guardians in order for students to login or use.
-I use find on page (CTRL F) and search for “13” or “age” to see if users must be 13 or older to use the app.
+Some apps require permission from parents/guardians for students to log in or use.
+I used to find on the page (CTRL F) and search for “13” or “age” to see if users must be 13 or older to use the app.
 You don’t want to find yourself in a situation where you are called out for not complying with policies and laws that protect student privacy.

-Ask about building or district policies regarding use of apps or tech tools by students.
+Ask about building or district policies regarding students' use of apps or tech tools.
 Some districts have formal approval processes for evaluating apps.
-Most districts do not allow students to install apps or extensions on school owned devices.
+Most districts do not allow students to install apps or extensions on school-owned devices.
 Plan ahead.
 Getting approval to use an app may take some time.

-Is the tool free, paid, or “fremium” (free to use but you must pay for premium features).
+Is the tool free, paid, or “freemium” (free to use, but you must pay for premium features)?
 Depending on your needs, a free trial may provide adequate access.